dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/04 Lecture 4.md

 Note that doing this for $n=1$ reduces to the $t\dash$adic valuation, which just keeps track of the smallest power of $t$ appearing.
 Here you can extend to fraction fields by defining $v(x/y) = v(x) - v(y)$.
 The semigroup ring can't *be* the valuation ring, since polynomial rings are not local rings, so it's much bigger.
+Note also that $\ZZ$ can be replaced with any group $G$, since it's never used in anything but a psychological fashion.